end2endzone/NonBlockingRTTTL/README.md

 # Usage

-Call `rtttl::begin()` to setup the non-blocking RTTTL library.
-Then call `rtttl::play()` to update the library’s state and play notes as required.
+Call `rtttl::begin()` to setup the non-blocking RTTTL library then call `rtttl::play()` to update the library's state and play notes as required.

 Use `rtttl::done()` or `rtttl::isPlaying()` to know if the library is done playing the given song.
 Anytime playing, one can call `rtttl::stop()` to stop playing the current song.